aalex954/cloning-MIFARE-classic-1k/README.md

 ## 4. Final Thoughts and Mitigation Strategies

 Cloning MIFARE Classic 1K cards starkly exposes the vulnerabilities inherent in legacy access control systems.
-While the techniques described here mirror the current state-of-the-art in penetration testing, they also serve as a call to action for better security measures.
+The techniques described here should serve as a call to action for better security measures.

 **Recommendations:**
 - **Upgrade Your Systems:** Transition from legacy RFID technologies to modern, cryptographically secure solutions.